yyccbb/tp/docs/UserGuide.md

 6. If a command is not recognized, a message containing the correct usage of the command will be shown.

-7. Refer to the [Features](#Basic-Features) below for details of each command.
+7. Head to [Features](#basic-features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------

 ## Basic Features

-While using TrAcker for the first time might be overwhelming, fret not as we are here to guide you through :sun:.
+While using TrAcker for the first time might be overwhelming, fret not as we are here :sun: to guide you through.
 Let's go through the basic commands to get you started!

 <div markdown="span" class="alert alert-primary">